 - having recently recovered from an upper respiratory infection

-In most cases, a dermatologist can diagnose Sweet’s syndrome simply by looking at the lesions on the skin.
-Even so, patients are likely to be put through a few tests, such as a blood test or biopsy, to rule out other conditions with similar symptoms.
+In most cases, a dermatologist can diagnose Sweet’s syndrome simply by looking at the lesions on your skin and reviewing your medical history.
+Most likely, a blood test or biopsy will be done to rule out other conditions with similar symptoms.

 Protecting your skin from prolonged sun exposure is a good way to avoid recurrences of Sweet’s syndrome.
-According to the Mayo Clinic, good sun protection methods include the following:
+According to the Mayo Clinic, good sun protection practices include the following:

-- Protective clothing: Wear protective clothing, including such items as wide-brimmed hats, long-sleeved shirts, and sunglasses.
+- Wear protective clothing, including items such as wide-brimmed hats, long-sleeved shirts, and sunglasses.

-- Schedule: Avoid scheduling outdoor activities for midday and early afternoon, when the sun is the strongest.
+- Avoid scheduling outdoor activities for midday and early afternoon, when the sun is the strongest.

-- Shady spots: Try to spend time in shady areas when you are outside.
+- Try to spend time in shady areas when you’re outside.